steverozen/ICAMS/README.md

 Characterization and Analysis of Mutational Signatures.
 ‘ICAMS’ has functions to read in variant call files (VCFs) and to collate the corresponding catalogs of mutational spectra and to analyze and plot catalogs of mutational spectra and signatures.
-Handles both "counts-based" and "density-based" (i.e. representation as mutuations per megabase) mutational spectra or signatures.
+Handles both “counts-based” and “density-based” (i.e. representation as mutations per megabase) mutational spectra or signatures.

 ## Installation